(There's) Always Something There to Remind Me: Tin Tin Out featuring Espiritu version

 English electronic music duo Tin Tin Out recorded a house cover of the song titled "Always (Something There to Remind Me)" in 1995.
 The song features vocals by French singer Espiritu (aka Vanessa Quinones).
-This version reached No. 14 on the UK Singles Chart and No. 1 on the UK Dance Singles Chart.
-A music video was made to accompany the single, filmed in the Café de Paris in London.
+This version, released by WEA on March 13, reached No. 14 on the UK Singles Chart and No. 1 on the UK Dance Singles Chart.
+The accompanying music video was filmed in the Café de Paris in London.

 Critical reception

 A reviewer from pan-European magazine Music & Media wrote, "The first thing she [Espiritu] reminds you of is all the previous versions of this Burt Bacharach & Hal David song.
 Spirited and dancey as it is, it doesn't make a poor figure at all."
 Brad Beatnik from Music Weeks RM Dance Update commented, "This unabashed house cover of Dusty Springfield's 'Always Something There to Remind Me' is already on its way into the dancefloor history books thanks to its initial Hooj Choons release and its ability to whip a club into a total frenzy.
 Simple in its piano house format and chugging Euro rhythm, this is hardbag house at its purest and most joyful."
 Another editor, James Hamilton, noted, "Vannessa calmly croons the title over piping wheezy organ and plonking piano in [a] naggingly effective simple jiggly chugging 0-129.7bpm [track]".